PaulAREnriquez/ask-sam/README.md

-Ask Sam v.1
+Hello Sophia v.1

 A simple conversational chatbot developed as a natural language processing personal project.
+Sophia is a customer assistant at Goldilocks, and will try to answer your questions based on the data she's been trained on.

 Training data can be found in `intents.json`, which can be edited to fit any use case.
 Retraining is needed when done so.
 The current implementation is a simple collection of patterns and responses arranged according to topics called `tags`.